JessicaTegner/pypandoc/README.md

 #### Installing pandoc manually

-Installing manually via the system mechanismen is also possible.
-Such installation mechanismen make `pandoc` available on many more platforms:
+Installing manually via the system mechanism is also possible.
+Such installation mechanism make `pandoc` available on many more platforms:

 - Ubuntu/Debian: `sudo apt-get install pandoc`